ghik/silencer/README.md

 )
 ```

-Silencer works with Scala 2.11.4+ and 2.12.0+.
-Also note that since both `silencer-plugin` and `silencer-lib` are compile time only dependencies, Silencer can also be used in ScalaJS without having to be cross compiled for it.
+Silencer currently works with Scala 2.11.4+, 2.12.0+ and 2.13.0-M4+.
+Also note that since both `silencer-plugin` and `silencer-lib` are compile time only dependencies, Silencer can also be used in ScalaJS and Scala Native without having to be cross compiled for it.

 With the plugin enabled, warnings can be silenced using the `@com.github.ghik.silencer.silent` annotation.
 It can be applied on a single statement or expression, entire `def`/`val`/`var` definition or entire `class`/`object`/`trait` definition.